kevbuh/LED-LIGHTS/README.md

     * [x] Big GIF for homescreen background of the cloud led light
     * [x] What sets our leds apart from the competition
       * [] 90 patterns and solid color
-    * x[] Can be controlled via wifi on your smartphone
+    * [x] Can be controlled via wifi on your smartphone
       * [] Not limited to a controller that you can lose
     * [z] Have twice the amount of LEDs per strip than most amazon LIGHTS
     * [x] Reasons why the generic leds are bad